Former Pres. Trump lawyer Cohen delaying testimony to Congress

 Cohen is scheduled to report to prison on March 6 to begin a three-year sentence.

-Democrats have suggested they may subpoena Cohen to compel his testimony.
+Democrats have suggested they may subpoena Cohen to compel his testimony and the committee's chairman, Rep. Elijah Cummings, said Cohen could be brought from prison to appear before Congress.

-In a statement, the committee's chairman, Rep. Elijah Cummings, and Rep. Adam Schiff, who heads the House Intelligence Committee, said they understood the "completely legitimate concerns" Cohen raised about threats.
+In a statement, Cummings and Rep. Adam Schiff, who heads the House Intelligence Committee, said they understood the "completely legitimate concerns" Cohen raised about threats.
 But, they added, it "was never an option" for Cohen not to appear before Congress.

-The committee has been in touch with Cohen and offered to work with law enforcement to enhance security measures to protect his family and is in touch with Cohen's lawyers about when he would testify, they said.
+The committees have been in touch with Cohen and offered to work with law enforcement to enhance security measures to protect his family and is in touch with Cohen's lawyers about when he would testify, they said.

 "We will not let the president's tactics prevent Congress from fulfilling our constitutionally mandated oversight responsibilities," the chairmen said in a statement.
 "This will not stop us from getting to the truth."